GMLC-TDC/HELICS/README.md

 ## Introduction

 Welcome to the repository for the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS).
 HELICS provides a general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform (Linux, Windows, and Mac OS X).
 It provides users a high-performance way to have multiple individual simulation model "federates" from various domains interact during execution to create a larger co-simulation "federation" able to capture rich interactions.
+It provides the API's for interacting with a co-simulation and the networking capabilities to interact with other "federates" on different machines and different platforms.
 Written in modern C++ (C++14), HELICS provides a rich set of APIs for other languages including Python, C, Java, Octave, and MATLAB.
-[Julia](https://github.com/GMLC-TDC/HELICS.jl) and [nim](https://github.com/GMLC-TDC/helics.nim) APIs are available on an experimental basis.
+[Julia](https://github.com/GMLC-TDC/HELICS.jl),  [nim](https://github.com/GMLC-TDC/helics.nim) and C# APIs are available on an experimental basis.
 HELICS also has native support within a growing number of simulation tools.

 **Brief History:** HELICS began as the core software development of the Grid Modernization Laboratory Consortium ([GMLC](https://gridmod.labworks.org/)) project on integrated Transmission-Distribution-Communication simulation (TDC, GMLC project 1.4.15) supported by the U.S. Department of Energy's Offices of Electricity Delivery and Energy Reliability ([OE](https://www.energy.gov/oe/office-electricity-delivery-and-energy-reliability)) and Energy Efficiency and Renewable Energy ([EERE](https://www.energy.gov/eere/office-energy-efficiency-renewable-energy)).
-As such, its first use cases center around modern electric power systems, though it can be used for co-simulation in other domains.
+As such, its first use cases center around modern electric power systems, though it can  and has been used for co-simulation in other domains.
 HELICS's layered, high-performance, co-simulation framework builds on the collective experience of multiple national labs.

 **Motivation:** Energy systems and their associated information and communication technology systems are becoming increasingly intertwined.
 As a result, effectively designing, analyzing, and implementing modern energy systems increasingly relies on advanced modeling that simultaneously captures both the cyber and physical domains in combined simulations.
 It is designed to increase scalability and portability in modeling advanced features of highly integrated power system and cyber-physical energy systems.